eclipse-leda/leda-contrib-self-update-agent/docs/migration_guide.md

 Some fields are not relevant anymore meanwhile new were introduced.
 Below is a brief comparison between messages in YAML and in JSON format.

 ### Transition guide for current state message
 From the current state message in YAML payload there is only one field 'bundleVersion' which is relevant.
-The corresponding fields in JSON are 'version' in 'softwareNodes' for the device image. *NOTE*: actual name could differ depending on distro configuration.
+The corresponding field in JSON variant is 'version' in 'softwareNodes' for the device image. *NOTE*: The actual name could differ depending on the distro configuration.
 ```
 apiVersion: sdv.eclipse.org/v1
 kind: SelfUpdateBundle